Regularized Zero-Variance Control Variates: Control Variates based on Stein Operators

 Variance reduction is effected through judicious choice of $g$.
-Once a function class $\mathcal{G}$ has been selected, the approximating function $g \in \mathcal{G}$ is estimated by performing a regression task.
-A generalisation of several existing regression methods for this problem is
+Once a function class $\mathcal{G}$ has been selected, the function $g \in \mathcal{G}$ is estimated by performing a regression task.
+As described in \citet{Barp2018}, a generalization of several existing regression methods for this problem is

 where $\text{PEN}(g)$ is a penalty function to be specified and $\lambda\geq 0$.
-This perspective on the optimisation problem encompases ZV-CV, CF and neural control variates \citep{Zhu2018} as special cases, but it also suggests a spectrum of new approaches.
+This amounts to a penalized least squares approach to estimating $\varphi(\vtheta)$ using the functional form $c - \mathcal{L}g(\vtheta)$.
+This perspective on the optimization problem encompases ZV-CV, CF and neural control variates \citep{Zhu2018} as special cases.
 Further details on how ZV-CV and CF fit into this framework are given below.
 The main developments in this paper are based on considering alternative penalty functions.

-Two recent developments in control variates have optimisation functions which do not fit into this framework, though the developments in penalty functions that are proposed in this paper could still be considered in these alternative frameworks. \citet{Belomestny2017} consider empirical variance minimisation since minimising a square error objective function may not be optimal. \citet{Brosse2019} consider an alternative optimisation problem which is motivated by minimising the asymptotic variance of a Langevin diffusion, which may be more suitable when samples have been obtained using MCMC with multivariate normal random walk or MALA proposals.
+Two recent contributions in control variates have optimization functions which do not fit into this framework, though the developments in penalty functions that are proposed in this paper could still be considered in these alternative frameworks. \citet{Belomestny2017} consider empirical variance minimization since minimising a square error objective function may not be optimal. \citet{Brosse2019} consider an alternative optimization problem which is motivated by minimising the asymptotic variance of a Langevin diffusion, which may be more suitable when samples have been obtained using MCMC with multivariate normal random walk or MALA proposals.